mikaelaakko/mikaelaakko/README.md

 <h2> Hi 👋, I'm Mikael! </h2>

-I'm currently a transportation digital twin developer 💥 and I just received my MSc degree in Mechanical Engineering from Aalto University with a strong focus in computer science.
+I'm currently a transportation digital twin developer 💥 and I have MSc degree in Mechanical Engineering from Aalto University with a strong focus in computer science.

 I spend most of my time coding blockchain applications such as NFT launches!
 Passionate about smart contract development and solidity.